Christianization of Lithuania: Baptism of Mindaugas

-In 1249, Tautvilas' ally Daniel of Galicia attacked Navahradak, and in 1250, another ally of Tautvilas, the Livonian Order, organized a major raid against Nalšia land and Mindaugas' domains in Lithuania proper.
+In 1249, Tautvilas' ally Daniel of Galicia attacked Novogrudok, and in 1250, another ally of Tautvilas, the Livonian Order, organized a major raid against Nalšia land and Mindaugas' domains in Lithuania proper.
 Attacked from the south and north and facing the possibility of unrest elsewhere, Mindaugas was placed in an extremely difficult position, but managed to use the conflicts between the Livonian Order and the Archbishop of Riga in his own interests.
 In 1250 or 1251, Mindaugas agreed to receive baptism and relinquish control over some lands in western Lithuania, for which he was to receive a crown in return.

 Mindaugas and his family were baptised in the Catholic rite in 1250 or 1251.
 On July 17, 1251 Pope Innocent IV issued a papal bull proclaiming Lithuania a Kingdom and the state was placed under the jurisdiction of the Bishop of Rome.
 Mindaugas and his wife Morta were crowned at some time during the summer of 1253, and the Kingdom of Lithuania, formally a Christian state, was established.
 Even after nominally becoming a Catholic, King Mindaugas did not cease sacrificing to his own gods.
 Despite the ruling family's baptism, Lithuania had not become a truly Christian state, since there were no fruitful efforts to convert its population; Lithuanians and Samogitians stood firmly for their ancestral religion.
-Some of this might be attributed to the Golden Horde tumanbashi Burundaj's campaign in 1259 and 1260, which caused destruction in Lithuania proper and Nalšia.
+Some of this might be attributed to the Golden Horde's tumanbashi (commander) Burundai's campaign in 1259 and 1260, which caused destruction in Lithuania proper and Nalšia.

 Medieval fresco from the Saint-Pierre-le-Jeune Church in Strasbourg, portraying 15 European nations' path towards Christianity.
 Lithuania presented as the last figure.